 Then you just have to enter the command

-:Rg pattern to search “pattern” in every file of the working directory.
-Mind blowing.
+:Rg pattern to search “pattern” in every file in the working directory.

 You can use as well